Dan Wolf (publisher): Life after the Voice

-In 1970, Taurus Communications, Inc., co-owned by New York City Council member Carter Burden and Bartle Bull, bought controlling interest of the Voice from Wolf and Fancher.
-Although Bull was named vice president and general counsel, Fancher remained in his role as publisher and Wolf as editor-in-chief.
 In 1974, the Voice merged with New York magazine.
-Wolf and Fancher were subsequently fired from the Voice six weeks later by Clay Felker, who bought the Voice from Burden and Bull and named himself editor-in-chief and publisher.
+Wolf and Fancher were fired from the Voice six weeks later by Clay Felker, who bought the Voice from Burden and Bull and named himself editor-in-chief and publisher.

 When Ed Koch, a former U.S. Congressman, was elected mayor of New York City in 1978, he asked Wolf to become his press secretary.
 Wolf declined, concerned about his work-life balance, but agreed to work as Koch's advisor.